 No nation does toys and games like Japan, and Pokémon is arguably the biggest global craze in history.
-As such, it’s hard to ignore the giant Pokémon Center in the heart of Tokyo where you can visit a Pokémon café, buy plushies, gifts, games, and toys, and take photos with statues of your favourite pocket monsters!
+As such, it’s hard to ignore one of Tokyo’s favorite spots for nerds, the giant Pokémon Center in the heart of Tokyo where you can visit a Pokémon café, buy plushies, gifts, games, and toys, and take photos with statues of your favorite pocket monsters!

 ‘Museum’ is a bit of a misleading word, but we didn’t choose it.
 Besides, what it actually is — a ramen food court, is obviously far better.
 Here, visitors can experience one of Japan’s finest foods in the absolute best way possible: by sampling different kinds of ramen from all of Japan’s most famous shops, all under one convenient roof.
 The aesthetic of the whole place is designed to look like 1958, the year that instant ramen was first invented.
 Ramen was also initially brought to Japan from China, via Yokohama, thus explaining the location.
 This place is all kinds of weird and fun!

-Chinatown in Japan is the biggest in Asia (apart from China itself, of course).
+Chinatown in Japan is the biggest in Asia (apart from China itself, of course) and therefore a must see.
 This little town within a city is a delightful microcosm of Chinese culture.
 Full of stalls selling trinkets, high-end restaurants with traditional Chinese cuisine from every province — from Beijing duck to spicy Sichuan meals — and real-deal Chinese and Taiwanese street food, this place is a treat to get lost in.
 We recommend purchasing a few bao from a street vendor, visiting the traditional Taoist temple, and spending time selecting the perfect restaurant for you and your taste buds.

 Kamakura was, once upon a time, the capital city of Japan (hence the Kamakura period).
 As such, it has some incredible architecture and monuments to be seen, though the entire town is often overlooked these days.
 The largest monument the Great Buddha in the Kotoku-in buddhist temple.
 The statue itself, cast from bronze, dates back to 1252 and is one of the most hauntingly beautiful sites in all of Japan.